xelarep/updhtaccess/README.md

 In my case I update once a day as my ISP prefix changes once a day.

 grep search pattern: change 2a02 to the first part of the address of your provider.

+October 2018: I had some runs of the script where grep found more than one valid IP?
+For the moment I'm testing with the first shown IP from ifconfig...